emmajanedrews/base-template/_posts/2017-08-02-how-does-our-summertime-la-market-look.md

 {% include pullquote.html %}

-Our average days on market is fewer than 30 days, and home prices are 5% to 7% higher compared to this time last year, and **this momentum doesn’t seem like it will slow down for the rest of the summer or the foreseeable future.**
+Our average days on market is fewer than 30 days, home prices are 5% to 7% higher compared to this time last year, and **this momentum doesn’t seem like it will slow down for the rest of the summer or the foreseeable future.**

 If you have any other questions about the state of our current market or you’re thinking about buying or selling a home, feel free to give me a call or shoot me an email.
 I’d be happy to assist you.